Program Admissions Info & Requirements

 - PHYS 1110, PHYS 1115, or PHYS 1125

 - HP 3302, PSY 2301, SOCI 3307, MATH 2328, or CJ 3347

 5. See Academic Services section of the catalog for course options that satisfy literature components.

 6. Completion of an application packet for admission.

 7. Three letters of reference and a career goal statement.

 8. Successful interview of selected candidates with admission committee.

-9. 40 hour clinical observation with completed evaluation on file by Jan.
+9. 24 hour (3 continuous days) clinical observation with completed evaluation on file by Jan.
 15.

 10. Students must be able to perform the 13 Technical Standards indicated by the American Disabilities Act (refer to program website or department for more information).

 11. Previous misdemeanor or felony convictions will affect admission to the program.